 - What you would like done about it.

-Please address your letter to the Head of Chambers, Michael Wolkind QC, MC Chambers, Chancery House, 53-64 Chancery Lane, London, WC2A 1QU.
+Please address your letter to the Head of Chambers, Michael Wolkind QC, MC Chambers, 2nd Floor, 1-3 Staple Inn, London, WC1V 7QH.
 We will, where possible, acknowledge receipt of your complaint within 3 working days and provide you with details of how your complaint will be dealt with.

 Written complaints will be investigated by one of our independent complaints handlers, either Amjid Jabbar or Kieran Vaughan QC, within 14 days of your letter being received.